Charles Townshend (British Army officer): Imperial soldier

-After lobbying the War Office for a promotion and a command in the British Army, he was given a staff job in the Bedfordshire Regiment, which led to him to write that the regiment was not prestigious enough for him, and what he wanted was a position in the newly raised Irish Guards.
+After lobbying the War Office for a promotion and a command in the British Army, he was given a staff job in the Bedfordshire Regiment, which led to him to write that the Bedfordshire regiment was not prestigious enough for him, and what he wanted was a position in the Irish Guards.
 After much lobbying on his part, the War Office gave him a posting with the Royal Fusiliers instead.

-His time with that regiment was not a happy one as Townshend constantly fought with his commanding officer, and he wrote a long series of letters to the War Office asking them for a promotion and a transfer to a more prestigious regiment, who replied that he had already received enough.
+His time with the Royal Fusiliers was not a happy one as Townshend constantly fought with his commanding officer, and he wrote a long series of letters to the War Office asking them for a promotion and a transfer to a more prestigious regiment, who replied that he had already received enough.
+Reflecting his unhappiness with the Royal Fusiliers, Townshend received leave to make a lengthy visit to Canada in 1902.

+He was supposed to be researching possible invasion routes by which the United States might invade Canada, which led him to travel the length and breath of Canada, but most of his time was spent in the province of Quebec researching the role of his famous ancestor, George Townshend, 1st Marquess Townshend, in fighting the French in the Seven Years' War for a biography he was writing.

-In early 1903, Townshend was sent to Burma to join the 1st battalion of his regiment.
+In 1903, Townshend was sent to Burma.
 After arriving in Rangoon on 6 April 1903, Townshend wrote:

 We were at anchor in the stream at Rangoon at 9 a.m., and after two hours of monkey tricks and chinoiserie about plague inspections by the port doctor, the steamer was allowed to go in alongside the quay. … Alice of course dragged me out to see the great Pagoda of Shive Dagon and other pagodas; and the Burmese, Chinese, Indian and Portuguese bazaars and quarters of the city.
 I like the look of the Burmans, pretty well-built girls, many of them decidedly handsome and beautifully made, with glossy black hair.

 In 1904, Townshend returned to India, where he annoyed Kitchener by repeated requests that he be given command of a regiment.
 Promoted to brevet colonel in February 1904, he became military attaché in Paris in 1905 and then transferred as a major to the King's Shropshire Light Infantry (KSLI) in March 1906.
 He went on to be an assistant adjutant general (AAG) for the 9th Division in India in August 1907 and, promoted to colonel in August that year, commander of the Orange River Colony District in South Africa in 1908.